 How Travel Insurance Works if a Family Member is Hospitalized or Dies

-Buying travel insurance to cover your whole family is a great idea, since one family travel insurance plan can usually provide travel protection to you, your loved ones and your trip.
-But, did you know certain travel insurance coverages can kick in even if a non-traveling family member is hospitalized or dies?
+Buying travel protection to cover your whole family is a great idea, since one family travel protection plan is designed to help protect you, your loved ones and your trip.
+But did you know certain travel insurance coverages can kick in even if a non-traveling family member is hospitalized or dies?

-Whether you have elderly family or have understandable concerns about the pandemic causing a family member to be hospitalized, you can plan a trip with more peace of mind, knowing if you need to cancel the trip for a covered reason you won’t lose your vacation investment.
+If you have concerns about other family members getting sick or injured and being hospitalized, you can plan a trip with more peace of mind, knowing if you need to cancel the trip for a covered reason your vacation investment has options for reimbursement.

 Also read: 7 Questions to Ask to Find the Best Family Travel Insurance